Acyclic colourings of graphs with obstructions: Introduction

 \section{Introduction}

-Given a graph $G$ and an integer $k\ge 1$, an \emph{acyclic $k$-colouring} $\phi$ of $G$ is a proper $k$-colouring (a partition of $V(G)$ into $k$ independent sets which we call the \emph{colour classes} of $\phi$), and each pair of colour classes induces a forest (every even cycle contains at least three colours).
-We denote $\chi_a(G)$ the \emph{acyclic chromatic number} of $G$, that is the minimum integer $k$ such that there exists a $k$-acyclic colouring of $G$.
+Given a graph $G$ and an integer $k\ge 1$, an \emph{acyclic $k$-colouring} $\phi$ of $G$ is a proper $k$-colouring (a partition of $V(G)$ into $k$ independent sets which we call the \emph{colour classes} of $\phi$) such that each pair of colour classes induces a forest (or equivalently, every cycle contains at least three colours).
+The minimum integer $k$ such that an acyclic $k$-colouring of $G$ exists is the \emph{acyclic chromatic number of $G$}, which we denote $\chi_a(G)$.

-Grunbaum~\cite{grunbaum1973acyclic} introduced the concept of acyclic colourings, and A.~V.~Kostochka~\cite{kostochka1978upper} proved that deciding whether G has an acyclic $k$-colouring is NP-complete.
-Most of the works in the state-of-the-art are either to compute exactly the chromatic number for certain graphs~\cite{borodin1979acyclic} or to find upper bounds for its value.
+Grunbaum~\cite{grunbaum1973acyclic} introduced the concept of acyclic colourings in 1973, and a few years later Kostochka~\cite{kostochka1978upper} proved that deciding whether $G$ has an acyclic $3$-colouring is NP-complete.
+Following this, many efforts have been made to either compute exactly the acyclic chromatic number for certain graphs~\cite{borodin1979acyclic} or to find good estimates for its value.